cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 == Existing models
 I found this blockchain simulator Command Line Interface (CLI) on GitHub (https://github.com/0xs34n/blockchain) by Sean.
 I have forked the repository and ran it on my local machine using `node.js`.
 The simulator offers a basic understanding of blockchain technologies with features like possessing blockchains and connecting to peers in different networks.
 However, it doesn't contain features such as transactions of blockchains or the process of mining blockchains.
 #subpar.grid(
-  figure(image("images/SeanCLI.png", width: 50%, height: 20%)), <a>,
+  figure(image("images/SeanCLI.png", width: 140%, height: 60%)), <a>,
   figure(image("images/SeanP2P.png", width: 50%, height: 20%)), <b>,
   columns: (1fr, 1fr),
   label: <full>,
 )
 In this image, Sean's Blockchain simulator has shown the connection between different ports in local host.
 However, there is not any features that allow different ports to interact, like trading blocks.
 It also doesn't allow user to see other's user blocks.

-Many of the simulators out allows you to change the content in a blockchain but this is not a realistic feature as in real life, once a block is mined and added to the blockchain, it is immutable and cannot be changed.
+Many of the simulators on the internet allows you to change the content in a blockchain but this is not a realistic feature as in real life, once a block is mined and added to the blockchain, it is immutable and cannot be changed.
 This is misleading for learners as they might think that blocks in a blockchain can be changed.
 == Initial Features
 In this BlockChain Simulator project, I will build a simplified model of BlockChain and mainly focusing on visualisation of different technologies, so that learners would be able to easily understand them.